alstat/Yunir.jl/README.md

 Yunir.jl is a light suite for Arabic Natural Language Processing (ANLP).
 It offers APIs for the building blocks of ANLP specifically _dediacritization_, _normalization_, _transliteration_ (including _custom transliteration_), _simple encoding_, and _orthographical analysis_.

-Yunir (نور) /nūr/ is the Arabic word for "light," a heatless light such as that of the light of the moon.
+Yunir (ينير) /yunīr/ is the Arabic word for "illuminate" or "enlighten".
+The logo is a Kufi calligraphy of the Arabic word نور /nūr/ or "light," that is, a heatless light such as that of the light of the moon.
 ## Installation
 To install the package run the following:
 ```julia